deankoch/rasterbc/README.md

-`rasterbc` provides access to a collection of 100m resolution gridded spatial ecological data on the province of BC during the period 2001-2018.
-Given a user-defined geographical region (polygon), the package downloads and imports the requested data into R as a RasterLayer object.
+`rasterbc` provides access to a collection of 100m resolution gridded spatial ecological data on the province of BC during the period 2001-2018, including yearly rasterized Forest Insect and Disease Survey (FIDS) pest damage polygons.
+Given a user-defined geographical region (polygon), the package downloads and imports requested data layers into R as RasterLayer objects.
 The goal is to improve access to a number of publicly accessible datasets on BC forests by simplifying the (often laborious) data ingress stage of modelling.

 The available layers are: